LambdaHack/LambdaHack/README.md

 Compilation from source
 -----------------------

-The library is best compiled and installed via Cabal (already a part of your OS distribution, or available within [The Haskell Platform] [7]), which also takes care of all the dependencies.
+If you want to compile your own binaries from the source code, use Cabal (already a part of your OS distribution, or available within [The Haskell Platform] [7]), which also takes care of all the dependencies.
 You also need the GTK libraries for your OS.
 On Linux, remember to install the -dev versions as well.
 On Windows follow [the same steps as for Wine] [13].
 On OSX, if you encounter problems, you may want to [compile the GTK libraries from sources] [14].